MUSIC MANIA COMMUNITY WORKSHOP FOR PRE-K THROUGH GRADE 6

 In a continuing effort to instill music appreciation at an early age, Music Mania encourages students to explore basic concepts such as pitch matching, healthy use of the singing voice and proper technique for classroom instruments.
 Students are introduced to musical theater, symphonic music, theory, world music and listening.

-Students are organized in small groups according to age.
-All age groups come together to tell a story through music in a culminating performance for friends and family on Saturday, May 3 from 12pm - 1pm.
+Students are organized into small groups according to age.
+All age groups come together to tell a story through music in a culminating performance for friends and family on Saturday, April 28 from 12–1 p.m.

 Participation is free, but advance online registration is required in order to participate.

-We welcome ages Pre-K (minimum age 4.5, please) through Grade 6.
+We welcome ages Pre-K (minimum age 5, as of April 1, please) through Grade 6.

 Two-Saturday Music Workshop for Pre-Kindergarten through Grade 6